☞ Hi, I’m Joshua S Lundquist.

 What I do

-I want to help you manage breaking into new media, new genres, new software and in dealing with creative hurdles, burnout or lack of willingness to try new things.
+I want to help people manage breaking into new media, new genres, new software and in dealing with creative hurdles, burnout or lack of willingness to try new things.
 I am a veteran of starting from scratch.

 Me in relation to music & art

 I am apart of a huge community of musicians and producers on Soundcloud.
-I have been engaging them for some time now, asking them what is it they really want to do with music.
+I’ve been engaging them for some time now, asking them what is it they really want to do with music.
 Many of them say they want to be able to make a living off of it, but they don’t know how.

 I have become obsessed with this problem.
 I for too long cursed the fact that a label hadn’t ‘discovered’ me and that I had to submit my music everywhere in order to get noticed.
 For so long I avoided pushing my work, and really putting myself out there.